 AquaJelly (2008): replicates the natural underwater movements of a jelly fish in a small, autonomous, peristaltic drive autonomous underwater vehicle that can operate in coordination with several other AquaJellies: https://www.youtube.com/watch?v=N-O8-N71Qcw

-Modern Airships – Part 2 begins with a summary table identifying the airship concepts addressed in this part, and concludes by providing links to 25 individual articles on these airship concepts.
-A downloadable copy of Part 2 is available here:
+Modern Airships – Part 2 begins with a summary graphic table identifying the airships addressed in this part, and concludes by providing links to 113 individual articles on those airships.
+A downloadable pdf copy of Part 2 (as of Rev 5) is available here:

-If you have any comments or wish to identify errors in this document, please send me an e-mail to: PL31416@cox.net.
+If you have any comments or wish to identify errors in these documents, please send me an e-mail to: [email protected].